Social Science Research to Help Advance Regional Coordination and Collaboration of Sea Level Rise Adaptation and Planning on Humboldt Bay

 Academic Advisor: Dr. Laurie Richmond

 While the environmental dimensions of sea-level rise (SLR) on Humboldt Bay are fairly well understood, research is needed to better understand the social, political, and economic dimensions relevant to SLR planning and adaptation on Humboldt Bay.
 One important aspect of these dimensions is the regional coordination of plans and adaptation strategies.
 On Humboldt Bay, regional coordination is so important, and also so challenging, because the shoreline is governed by a patchwork of entities with different missions and jurisdictions.
 Coordination and collaboration become critical because tidal waters cross political boundaries.

-The project will use a mixed-methods approach including: document review, an online survey, semi-structured interviews, and a workshop presentation.
-Feedback from state and local sources will be sought on experiences with past and current SLR planning efforts; goals and values related to SLR planning; and potential challenges and opportunities related to regional coordination relevant to SLR in Humboldt Bay.
+The project utilized a mixed-methods social science research approach of semi structured interviews (n=46), a survey (n=107), document review, and workshop presentation to gather information on people’s knowledge, attitudes, perceptions, and expectations of SLR planning and adaptation.
+Feedback from state and local sources were sought on experiences with past and current SLR planning efforts; goals and values related to SLR planning; and potential challenges and opportunities related to regional coordination relevant to SLR in Humboldt Bay.